Summary

 - Wrote a Korn shell script to check a list of users and make sure that all users on the list were valid Sun employees.

-- Added new users throughout Sun's internal network.
+- Added new users throughout Sun’s internal network

 Fabian Corporation - System Administrator

-Strousdburg, Pa - 1998
+Strousdburg, Pa - Feb 1998 - May 1998

 Fabian Corporation was a small virtual hosting provider for web sites during the fledgling web days, even before the dot-com era.
 A typical customer made a static web site and uploaded it via ftp to show to any web site visitors.